Yoneda Lemma for Simplicial Spaces: Another Look at the Yoneda Lemma for Classical Categories

+The Yoneda lemma is an important result in classical category theory and is thus well known among practitioners of category theory.
+A lesser known aspect of the Yoneda lemma is that it can be expressed in several different ways.
+Concretely we want to review four different faces of the Yoneda lemma, which are summarized in this table:

-The Yoneda lemma is an important result in classical category theory and it can be found in any introductory book on classical category theory.
-Here is a version that can be found in \cite[Page 61]{ML98}. \begin{lemone} (Hom version of Yoneda for functors) If $F: \mathscr{C} \to Set$ is a functor and $C \in \mathscr{C}$ an object, then there is a bijection
+Let us start with the most common form of the Yoneda lemma, which can be found in any introductory book on classical category theory.
+Here is a version that appears in \cite[Page 61]{maclane1998categories}. \begin{lemone} (Hom version of Yoneda for functors) If $F: \C \to Set$ is a functor and $C \in \C$ an object, then the natural map